Clustering Algorithms

 - MinPts = Minimum number of points required to form a cluster

-- [mathematical expression] = Maximum distance for neighborhood consideration
+- = Maximum distance for neighborhood consideration

 Density Reachability